uvlad7/json_scanner/README.md

 # JsonScanner

 Extract values from JSON without full parsing.
-This gem uses yajl lib to scan a json string and allows you to parse pieces of it.
+This gem uses the `yajl` library to scan a JSON string and allows you to parse pieces of it.

 ## Installation